 Also, since they are owned by their parent company, Johnson & Johnson, they don’t have full control over animal testing policies.

 Yes, OGX is owned by the parent company Johnson & Johnson.
 Johnson & Johnson is not a cruelty-free brand, as they allow their products to be sold in mainland China.
 This means they are required by law to test on animals in China.
 Johnson & Johnson’s animal testing policy directly correlates to OGX’s policies since OGX is owned by Johnson & Johnson.

-According to the FAQ section of OGX’s website, a number of their products do contain gluten.
+OGX has various products that do contain gluten.
 They state that they do not keep their gluten-free products up to date.
 They state that it is up to the consumer to read the label and make sure whatever they are buying does not have any gluten in it.